How to manage financial stress

 Even financially stable people can still stress about money as well and worry about their own financial future.

-During the current tough economic times (the recession that NZ is entering), it’s okay to accept and acknowledge a little stress.
-Be brutally honest with yourself about how you might handle that stress, and also be honest with yourself that the overall NZ economy is going to get worse before it gets better – which could impact you further.
+During the current tough economic times (the recession that New Zealand has entered), it’s okay to accept and acknowledge a little stress.
+Be brutally honest with yourself about how you might handle that stress and be honest with yourself that the overall New Zealand economy is nearly certainly going to get worse before it gets better – which could impact you further.

 If you need more help, reach out to someone you trust, or even a professional to help your mental health.